 On 11th May a 305mm low flow manually controlled fan was fitted.
 On 2nd July a medium flow 450mm fan was fitted.
 On 29th July the first automatic control was fitted.
 The impact on room temperature can be clearly seen showing that harvesting free solar heated attic air was a viable and very efficient way to reduce heating costs by using ultra-efficient secondary home heating.

 Ducting the hot air down through three floors of the existing home was difficult as no straight vertical route was available, the only possible route had two right angle bends between the floor joists through tight restricted areas, these restrictions reduced the airflow rate finally achieved later to 1200cmh (720cfm).
 Initially a makeshift air valve was fashioned and fitted in the ducting to stop warm home air escaping from the home into a cooler attic.
-Late in 2011 a commercially available minimal energy electrically operated air valve was located when fitted which considerably increased the airflow.
+Late in 2011 a commercially available minimal energy electrically operated air valve was located which when fitted which considerably increased the airflow.

 Data for the following charts was collected from the system in July 2012 after the custom Attic Heat Harvester Controller had been enhanced to calculate, display and record system performance parameters.